katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 MUST

 - [ ] Add unit tests for odorun.sh.
 Cover all cases for reloading in odorun in unit tests.
 Does changing model .py work?
-- [ ] Add smtp4dev to odorun.sh to catch all mails, yet hae a functional mail server - and allow for inspecting mails in dev mode.
+- [ ] Add smtp4dev to odorun.sh to catch all mails, yet have a functional mail server - and allow for inspecting mails in dev mode.

 SHOULD